0xMordecai/docker-by-example/building-and-managing-Docker-images/Managing-Docker-images/info.md

     bb01bd7e32b5: Mounted from library/alpine
 ```
 This has pushed four layers and mounted the rest from Ubuntu.
 We used Ubuntu as the base image, which is already available on Docker Hub.

+f you have multiple tags for the image and you want to push all of them, then you can use the -a or --all-tags option in the push command.
+This will push all the tags for that particular image: